- Entertainment and Media»

 - If one was reclining the other had to keep one foot on the floor.

-Before seeing the videos of the top five movies with kissing scenes see if you can rank them in the order of their popularity.
-Keep in mind that theirs are not the most popular movies.
+Before watching the videos of the top five movies with kissing scenes, see if you can rank them in the order of their popularity.
+Keep in mind that the kisses didn't come in the most popular movies.
 Instead, they are the most popular kissing scenes.

-In the final moments of the film, Zack Mayo played by Richard Gere walks through the paper factory where Paula Pokrifki, played by Debra Winger worked.
-He kisses her over and over and picks her up and carriers her out of the factory.
+In the final moments of the An Officer and a Gentleman that was released in 1982, Zack Mayo played by Richard Gere walks through the paper factory where Paula Pokrifki, played by Debra Winger worked.
+He kisses her over and over and picks her up and carries her out of the factory.

 It was said that the co-stars did not get along off the set.
 In fact, it was said that Richard Gere did the movie just for the money.
 However, when you see the two of them kissing, you never would have suspected this.